Mussa Ekzekov: Biography

 Mussa Ekzekov descends from Abazine ethnic group of the Northwest Caucasus.
 His stem Egzak was known as early as in the 19th century and belonged to upper highland classes of Kuban district of the Russian Empire.

-After finishing the Leningrad Institute of Technology, Mussa Ekzekov worked as a chief technologist at the factory producing glass laboratory equipment located in village Druzhnaya Gorka, Leningrad Oblast.
+After finishing at the Leningrad Institute of Technology, Mussa Ekzekov worked as a chief technologist at the factory producing glass laboratory equipment located in village Druzhnaya Gorka, Leningrad Oblast.
 He also passed PhD dissertation defense on synthesis problems of new composite materials.

-In 1998 Mussa Ekzekov established the real estate development company "Solomon" which dealt with commercial property.
+In 1998, Mussa Ekzekov established the real estate development company "Solomon" which dealt with commercial property.
 Since 2000-s his company has undertaken development of the territory with the incomplete construction of the weaving mill "Iskra" in Saint Petersburg.
-The 30-hectare territory was gradually reclaimed and during 2006 the company opened a new shopping and entertainment center, fitness and business centers, a children's theatre and complex, an ice rink and a furniture store.
-By 2007 the company has reclaimed about 200.000 m2 of the territory.
+The 30-hectare territory was gradually reclaimed and during 2006 the company opened a new shopping and entertainment center, fitness and business centers, a children's theatre and complex, an ice rink, and a furniture store.
+By 2007, the company has reclaimed about 200.000 m2 of the territory.
 The shopping and entertainment center "Grand Canyon" was in the list of 100 best shopping and entertainment centers in Russia.
 Theatre festivals and other significant cultural events of St. Petersburg are held in this shopping center.

-In 2016 Mussa Ekzekov bought up the debts of owners of two largest vegetable warehouses in Saint Petersburg and Leningrad district and took them under his control.
+In 2016, Mussa Ekzekov bought up the debts of owners of two largest vegetable warehouses in Saint Petersburg and Leningrad district and took them under his control.
 The total area of these territories is 95.000 m2.